 Fort Augustus and the southern tip of Loch Ness are just 30 minutes' drive.
 Have a walk around the pretty village including the former abbey and watch the boats navigate the series of locks on the Caledonian Canal which dissects the village.

 Unlike some hotels Distant Hills offers individually designed modern bedrooms with quality linens and lots of little extras.
 There is a choice of double or twin bedded en-suite rooms all at ground floor level.

 At breakfast we aim to provide a wide and tasty choice sourcing our food locally where possible.
-There are usually at least four main meal options.
-The pancakes, fruit compote and marmalade are homemade and of course our eggs come from our own hens.
+There are usually at least four main meal options so we ask guests to pre-order in the evening.
+The pancakes, fruit compote, jams and marmalade are homemade and of course our eggs come from our own hens.
 The bacon, sausages, black pudding and haggis come from our local butchers.

 At the end of an enjoyable day

 To help you relax and unwind there is a large bright guest lounge with comfy sofas and armchairs overlooking the garden.

 The spacious and colourful garden offers an opportunity to wander beside the stream in the peaceful surroundings with a pleasant outlook to the distant hills of the Grey Corries and Aonach Mor.
 You can also sit under the shady arbour and enjoy the quiet and tranquillity.